-In 2021, our Board took steps to enhance its ESG governance framework to gain efficiencies and reemphasize the Board's commitment to continuous improvement in ESG.
-The Board designated ESG oversight responsibility to its standing corporate governance and nominating committee.
-To ensure the appropriate emphasis on ESG and set the right "tone at the top" of the organization, the Board renamed the committee the Environmental, Social, Governance and Nominating Committee, also referred to as the ESG and Nominating Committee.
-The Committee's charter was revised to expressly reflect its responsibility for oversight of ESG strategy, risk and opportunities.
+To gain efficiencies and re-emphasize the Board's commitment to continuous improvement in ESG, the Board designated ESG oversight responsibility to its standing corporate governance and nominating committee and renamed the committee the Environmental, Social, Governance and Nominating Committee, also referred to as the ESG and Nominating Committee.
+The Committee's charter expressly reflects its responsibility for oversight of ESG strategy, risk and opportunities.
 The ESG and Nominating Committee reports to the full Board on a regular basis with updates on ESG.

 The ESG and Nominating Committee receives regular reports from management's ESG task force.
-This task force consists of approximately 30 key members of management - from operations as well as functional areas - and is led by the Company's Senior Vice President - Strategy and Senior Vice President and Chief Operating Officer.
-Management has structured the task force and related ESG protocols to mimic what was utilized for the Company's behavior-based safety program.
+This task force consists of approximately 30 key members of management - from operations as well as functional areas - and is led by the Company's Senior Vice President and Chief Operating Officer and the Senior Vice President - Strategy.
+Management has structured the task force and related ESG protocols to mirror what was utilized for the Company's behavior-based safety program.
 Like safety, we believe the key to our continuing success in ESG is incorporating ESG into our culture - not only within our operations but within every function of the Company.
 The task force meets on a quarterly basis to discuss, evaluate and report on ESG matters pertaining to operations and each functional area.
-The task force leaders then provide the Committee with an update on the task force meetings, initiatives and progress.
+The task force leaders provide regular updates to the Committee on the task force meetings, initiatives and progress.
 The ESG and Nominating Committee, in its oversight role, and management will continue to implement governance-related protocols as may be needed to ensure information flow and accountability to advance the Company's ESG strategy and goals.